Make-School-Courses/FEW-1.2-JavaScript-Foundations/old/class-01/README.md

 Start with a new repo for the project.
 Create a repo and add the repo link to the class progress tracker.

-YOu'll be followinfg the tutorial here:
+You'll be followinfg the tutorial here:

 https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript